aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 }
 ```

-Verify that the execution succeeded and that the function result looks similar the following:
+Then run "<b>serverless invoke --function RidesHandler -p {name_of_file}.json</b>" in the CLI and verify that the execution succeeded and that the function result looks similar the following:

 ```JSON
 {